-In compliance with the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.), this document announces that EPA is planning to submit a request to renew an existing approved Information Collection Request (ICR) to the Office of Management and Budget (OMB).
-This ICR is scheduled to expire on July 31, 2006.
+In compliance with the Paperwork Reduction Act (44 U.S.C.
+3501 et seq.), this notice announces that EPA is planning to submit the following continuing Information Collection Request (ICR) to the Office of Management and Budget (OMB): Approval of State Coastal Nonpoint Pollution Control Programs, EPA ICR Number 1569.05, OMB Control Number 2040-0153, expiring on April 30, 2003.
 Before submitting the ICR to OMB for review and approval, EPA is soliciting comments on specific aspects of the proposed information collection as described below.

 FOR FURTHER INFORMATION CONTACT:

 Stacie Craddock at EPA by phone at (202) 566-1204, by fax at (202) 566-1545, by e-mail at firstname.lastname@example.org, or download a copy of the ICR off the Internet at http://www.epa.gov/icr and refer to EPA ICR No. 1569.05.End Further Info End Preamble Start Supplemental Information

 Affected entities: Entities potentially affected by this action are 18 coastal States and 3 Territories with conditionally approved Coastal Nonpoint Pollution Control Programs.

 Title: Approval of Coastal Nonpoint Pollution Control Programs, (OMB Control No. 2040-0153; EPA ICR No. 1569.05) expiring April 30, 2003.